21cmfast/21cmFAST/docs/tutorials/cli_usage.rst

 1. If you passed ``--param-file`` and no explicit params, no new file will be written, regardless of any of the following.
 2. If you passed ``--cfgfile <path.toml>`` then it will be saved to ``<path.toml>``
-3. If you only passed ``--template <name>`` and no explicit params, it will be called ``<name>.toml``.
+3. If you only passed ``--template <name>`` (or didn't pass anything), it will be called ``<name>.toml`` (or ``defaults.toml``.
 In effect, this TOML is the same specification as the built-in TOML, however the built-ins are generally minimally-specified (i.e. they rely on the default parameters of ``21cmFAST`` to fill in missing parameters) while the output here will be fully-specified.
-4. If you pass any explicit parameters, regardless of whether these are building on a ``--template`` or ``--param-file``, the file will be called ``config-<uuid>.toml``, where the ``uuid`` is a 6-character random string ensuring that you don't overwrite previous configurations.
+1. If you pass any explicit parameters, regardless of whether these are building on a ``--template`` or ``--param-file``, the file will be called ``config-<uuid>.toml``, where the ``uuid`` is a 6-character random string ensuring that you don't overwrite previous configurations.
 The output file will be printed to screen as part of the